tillbiskup/fitpy/docs/examples/lhsfit.rst

 .. figure:: ./lhsfit-reduced_chi_squares.png

     **Robustness of the fit.** As generally fitting is a minimisation problem, the lower the value of the respective criterion, the better the fit.
-For a rough fitness landscape, you will likely observe several *plateaus*, and ideally a visible plateau at the very left, representing the lowest (hopefully global) minimum..
+For a rough fitness landscape, you will likely observe several *plateaus*, and ideally a visible plateau at the very left, representing the lowest (hopefully global) minimum.